mindspore-lab/mindone/examples/opensora_hpcai/docs/quick_start.md

 ```

-To improve training perforamnce, you may append `--enable_dvm=True` to the training command.
+To improve training performance, you may append `--enable_dvm=True` to the training command.

 Here is an example for training on MS2.3:
 ```